 The Obstacle Is the Way, Ego Is the Enemy, and Stillness Is the Key by Ryan Holiday – A terrific trio of books that will help you break down your own mental barriers and be the best version of yourself.

 The Art of Learning by Joshua Waitzkin – A fascinating book about optimizing performance and knowing how to avoid unsustainable bursts of productivity or inspiration followed by long, unproductive periods of burnout.

 Start With Why by Simon Sinek – A great book to help you identify the core of who you are and why you do what you do, which will help tremendously in setting the right goals for the right reasons.

-I would love your feedback!
-Please feel free to comment below, and if you found this post useful or interesting, please share it!
+If you found this post useful or interesting, please share it!